zakacat/DGL-114-ProcessPortfolio/README.md

 		- measured vertically and horizontally
 		- does not need to span the whole height of the layout
 	* Dimensions = describe the width and height of a component
 		- Some components only have a height dimension as they are designed to fit the width of a view port.
 		- Component dimensions tend to follow the 8dp grid baseline
 	* Alignments = the placement of elements in a component
 		- Keylines are established when elements are placed out of the 8dp grid
 		- Keylines can be used to consistently line up other elements
 		- Keylines can be adjusted to create more or less space between elements
 * Containers are adjustable shapes that are used to hold UI elements like text or buttons.
 * To maintain consistency of the layout, try to use consistent aspect ratios .
 * Flexible ratios can be used with containers to match columns and image height.
-* Touch targets (is the interaction area of a touch UI element) should be 48 x 48 dp with 8 dp padding to make it easier to press the item, I suppose.
+* Touch targets (is the interaction area of a touch UI element) should be 48 x 48dp with 8dp padding to make it easier to press the item, I suppose.